SAP-samples/teched2023-AD268/exercises/ex4/README.md

    CALL <Hana Cloud user schema>#DI.GRANT_CONTAINER_SCHEMA_PRIVILEGES (#PRIVILEGES, _SYS_DI.T_NO_PARAMETERS,?,?,?); DROP TABLE #PRIVILEGES;
    ```
-   Replace the placeholders ` < Hana Cloud Tinyworld schema > ` with the value of the tinyworld schema and ` < Hana Cloud user schema > ` with the value of the user schema copied in the previous step.
+   Replace the placeholders ` < Hana Cloud Tinyworld schema > ` with the value of the target tinyworld schema and ` < Hana Cloud user schema > ` with the value of the target user schema copied in the previous step.
+   After replacing the placeholders, Click on the Run button to execute the commands.

 5. Next, In the Hana Cloud console, run the below SQL script to create the Remote source, Virtual tables and insert the data through the virtual tables.
    ```